 ‘If I Ran the Zoo’ is a 1950 story about a tiny boy Gerald (perhaps six or seven years old), who stops to look wistfully at a zoo.
 Unable to enter, he decides to imagine the kind of zoo he would like to have.
 Gerald dreams of a zoo populated with ten-footed lions, hens with other hens growing out of their heads, an Elephant-Cat, Flustards and Bustards, Squirrel-like cows, Lunks, families of deer with connected antlers, and camel-like scraggle-foot Mulligatawnies from the Desert of Zind.
 He envisages catching Chuggs (bean-shooter bugs), Thwerlls (with snarled legs), tizzle-topped Tufted Mazurka (long-necked canaries), propeller-headed bugs, wild Tick-Tack-Toes (with X’s and Zeros), Gussets, Gherkins, Gaskets, a Natch, and an Obsk from the Mountains of Tobsk.

-Our humorless ogres, Katie Ishizuka and Ramon, left out the giant Flustard beast in the large cage upon the helpers’ skulls.
+Katie Ishizuka and Ramon left out the giant Flustard beast in the large cage upon the helpers’ skulls.
 Why would helpers wear conical hats when carrying such heavy loads on their craniums?
 Why even bring it up?
 And why say the small child is a ‘White male’?
 I thought the Left wanted to make sex irrelevant.
 Isn’t that the idea nowadays?
 Tsk – you forget your lines.
 Remember the script, dummies.

 And who says he is white?
 After all, the Asians you mention are white, too, with no color at all.
 If they are white, and the earlier-mentioned Indian was white, then white does not mean very much in a Dr. Seuss book.
-The boy could be Indian or Arabian as far as you know, especially since, these days, a speck of DNA is all you need to define your race.
-Your beloved Democrat Elizabeth Warren was 1024th part Indian, so as far as you are concerned, she is an Indian.
-Why not apply this logic to the child?
+The boy could be Indian or Arabian, as far as you know, especially since, these days, a speck of DNA is all you need to define your race.
+Your beloved Democrat Elizabeth Warren was 1024th part Indian, so you say she is an Indian.
+Why not apply this reasoning to the child?
 He could be black, Asian, or any race under those rules.